-Larger items were displayed towards the front of the store, Percy realized that was probably because they were harder to steal.
-The crates at the front of the shop were left open face-up, and looking down into them she could see large motors, piping, valves, and other bigger elements that went into making a submarine work.
+Larger items were displayed towards the front of the store, probably because they were harder to steal.
+The crates at the front of the shop were left open at the top, and looking down into them she could see large motors, piping, valves, and other bigger elements that went into making a submarine work.

-As she moved towards the back of the shop, the crates tended to be laid on their side and opened.
+Tward the back of the shop, the crates tended to be laid on their side and opened.
 Many of the crates had dozens of hooks nailed into them and smaller tools and parts for sale hung from the hooks.

 The shopkeeper somehow managed to show little interest in the few customers poking around in the crates, and yet never stopped watching them.

 Percy had a perennial list of hardware she needed for the Prospect.
 It was one of those lists that only ever seemed to grow, and rarely got things crossed off it.
 She almost immediately found a box with a range of sizes of screw-tightened clamps that were being sold as a single unit.
-Clamps were not currently on her hardware list, so she regretfully would not get to cross anything off.
-On the other hand, she would already have the clamps aboard the Prospect when they needed them, rather than going onto the to list and waiting to be purchased on at the next stop.
+Clamps were not currently on her hardware list, so she regrettably would not get to cross anything off.
+On the other hand, she would already have the clamps aboard the Prospect when they needed them, rather than going onto the “to” list and waiting to be purchased on at the next stop.

 Percy picked up the box of clamps and moved to browse some of the larger parts.
-In one open crate there was a beautiful pump motor.
-It was in factory-new condition a rarity these days when most machines—even excellent ones—had been rebuilt a dozen times over.
-It was the kind of motor used in dozens of places and applications on the Prospect.
+In one open crate there was a beautiful pump motor in factory-new condition, a rarity these days, when most machines—even excellent ones—had been rebuilt a dozen times over.
+It was the kind of motor used in dozens of ways on the Prospect.
 It was another item that was not actually on her list of needed parts, but potentially so useful that she could not imagine not buying it.
-In the condition it was in, however, it would not be cheap.
+In this condition, however, it would not be cheap.

 She leaned over the crate and ran her fingers under the cover to check for hidden grit and make sure it was actually factory-new, and not just well-cleaned old junk.
 As she did so, an old crone who had been looking at a box of steel piping near her leaned in her direction to admire the pump motor too.
-“That’s a fine-looking piece of machine.”
-The lady said to Percy, her voice croaking softly so it took Captain Percy a second to interpret what the lady had said.
+“That’s a fine-looking piece of machine,” the lady said, her voice croaking so softly it took Percy a second to interpret what she had said.

 “I have a boat where I could use ten more of these,” Percy replied.

-“Pretty expensive element for buying multiples of.”
+“Pretty expensive element for buying multiples.”
 The lady was frail and small.
 In this depot full of huge people, she was certainly the tiniest Percy had seen, or would even expect to see.
-She had big rubbery ears and a heavily-lined face with a tiny nose that wiggled when she talked.
-She was dressed in a wool cloak that was worn thin but clearly made of what was originally a high-quality material.
-Over it, she wore a fraying shawl with an intricate fair-isle pattern.
-She looked like a person who would never be quite warm enough in this hole-in-the-rock they were currently in.
+She had big rubbery ears and a heavily lined face with a tiny nose that wiggled when she talked.
+She was dressed in a wool cloak that was worn thin but clearly made of a high-quality material.
+Over it, she wore a fraying shawl with an intricate Fair Isle pattern.
+She looked like a person who would never be quite warm enough in this hole-in-the-rock.

 “The cost is the reason I’ll be lucky to get a single one of these,” said Percy.

-“Hrmmm…. what if I told you I could set you up with a little cash?”
+“Hrmmm . . . what if I told you I could set you up with a little cash?”